Jezdimir Dangić: Early life and interwar period

 Dangić was released from prison at the end of the war in November 1918.
 The following year, he helped organise a series of pro-communist demonstrations in Belgrade, for which he was arrested and imprisoned.
-In 1920, he was conscripted into the army of the newly-created Kingdom of Serbs, Croats and Slovenes and assigned to a gendarmerie unit stationed in Kratovo (in modern-day North Macedonia).
+In 1920, he was conscripted into the army of the newly created Kingdom of Serbs, Croats and Slovenes and assigned to a gendarmerie unit stationed in Kratovo (in modern-day North Macedonia).
 Upon being discharged from the gendarmerie, Dangić returned to Belgrade, where he enrolled at the University of Belgrade's Faculty of Law.
 He also became a member of the League of Farmers, a political party that sought to protect the interests of the Bosnian Serb peasantry, and which the historian Marko Attila Hoare describes as a precursor to the Chetnik movement in Bosnia and Herzegovina during World War II.
 Dangić was again drafted into the gendarmerie on 3 January 1928, this time as a cavalry sub-lieutenant, and was stationed in the border town of Subotica in the Vojvodina region.
 His career included assignments at Virovitica, Sarajevo, Tuzla, Sremska Kamenica near Novi Sad, and Zagreb.

-Dangić and his wife Nevena had three children, a son named Ljubiša and two daughters, Nada and Ljijana.
+Dangić and his wife Nevena had two daughters, Nada and Ljiljana.
 Between 1937 and 1941, Dangić published ten articles in the Belgrade daily Politika.
 He published his first novel in 1938, titled Naše tamnovanje (Our Imprisonment).
 The novel was published under the pseudonym Miroljub Bogić.
 It was a critical success.
 In 1940, Dangić published a second novel, titled Glad i tamnica (Hunger and the Dungeon), which was also well received.
 In 1940, Dangić was named head of the gendarmerie detachment stationed at Belgrade's royal palace.
 By the time of the Axis invasion of Yugoslavia in April 1941, he had reached the rank of major.